Vaibhav123344/Adaptive-Insight-Agent-/README.md

 A sophisticated, self-correcting Retrieval-Augmented Generation (RAG) agent built with LangGraph and Streamlit.
 CogniGraph goes beyond standard RAG by intelligently validating its own retrieved information, enabling a fallback mechanism to ensure the most accurate and contextually relevant answers.

-Key Features
+**Key Features**
-Self-Correction Loop: Autonomously grades the relevance of retrieved documents.
+**Self-Correction Loop**: Autonomously grades the relevance of retrieved documents.
 If the context is insufficient, it rewrites the user's query for a more effective web search.

 Graph-Based Architecture: Utilizes LangGraph to create a robust, stateful agent that visualizes its own thought process (retrieve → grade → decide → rewrite → search → generate).

-Hybrid Information Retrieval: Seamlessly combines a local FAISS vector store with real-time web search capabilities via the Tavily API.
+**Hybrid Information Retrieval**: Seamlessly combines a local FAISS vector store with real-time web search capabilities via the Tavily API.

-Interactive UI: A polished, chat-based web interface built with Streamlit that shows the agent's internal steps and streams the final answer.
+**Interactive UI**: A polished, chat-based web interface built with Streamlit that shows the agent's internal steps and streams the final answer.

 CI/CD Pipeline: Includes a GitHub Actions workflow for automated testing and deployment to Streamlit Community Cloud.

-Architecture: The CogniGraph Agent Flow
+**Architecture:** The CogniGraph Agent Flow
 The agent operates as a state machine, moving through a series of nodes to process a query.
 This graph-based approach allows for complex, cyclical reasoning that is not possible in a simple chain.

 (Note: Replace the tag above with an actual image of your app.get_graph().draw_mermaid_png() output for a visual representation in your repository.)

-🛠️ Technology Stack
+**🛠️ Technology Stack**
 Backend & Orchestration: Python, LangChain, LangGraph

 Frontend: Streamlit